 Best Time to Visit Amsterdam with babies and toddlers

-For a complete guide on what to wear in Amsterdam click here!
+For a complete guide on what to wear in Amsterdam in April click here!

 Summer is another great time as you will have the best chance of weather for your visit to experience the city’s great parks and outdoor spaces however summer is peak time for Amsterdam so you will be faced with more crowds.